Gun carriage: State and military funerals

 Margaret Thatcher's coffin being carried on a 13-pounder gun carriage in 2013.

 Gun carriages have been used to carry the coffin of fallen soldiers and officers at military funerals and holders of high office with a military connection in state funerals to their final resting place.
 The practice has its origins in war and appears in the nineteenth century in the Queens regulations of the British Army.

 In the United Kingdom, in a state funeral, the Royal Navy State Funeral Gun Carriage bearing the coffin is drawn by sailors from the Royal Navy rather than horses.
 (This tradition dates from the funeral of Queen Victoria; the horses drawing the gun carriage bolted, so ratings from the Royal Navy hauled it to the Royal Chapel at Windsor.)
 This distinguishing feature is not invariable, however, as shown by the use of naval ratings rather than horses at the ceremonial funeral for Lord Mountbatten in 1979, which was one of a number of features on that occasion which emphasized Mountbatten's lifelong links with the Royal Navy.

 In state funerals in the United States, a caisson (a two-wheeled ammunition wagon), is used in place of a gun carriage.

-At the 2015 state funeral of Lee Kuan Yew in Singapore, the coffin was mounted on a 25-pounder gun towed by a Land Rover.
+At the 2015 state funeral of Lee Kuan Yew in Singapore, the coffin was mounted on a 25-pounder gun towed by a Mercedes-Benz G-Class.

 In 2025, at the state funeral of José Mujica in Uruguay a four wheeled gun carriage drawn by six horses was used to carry the coffin.